lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 1. Load(VehicleDetection) is a constructor to initialize model object "detector" and returns a “Load” object

 2. "into()" is called on the returned object passing in the mapped plugin from “pluginsForDevices”.
 The map returns the plugin mapped to “FLAGS_d”, which is the command line argument “CPU”, “GPU”, or “MYRIAD”.
 The function into() then first checks if the model object is enabled and if it is:

-    1. Calls "plg.LoadNetwork(detector.read(),{})"  to load the model returned by “detector.read()” (which we will see later is reading in the model’s IR file) into the plugin.
-The resulting object is stored in the model object (detetor.net)
+    1. Calls "plg.LoadNetwork(detector.read(),{})"  to load the model returned by “detector.read()” (which we will see later is reading in the model’s IR file) into the plugin The resulting object is stored in the model object (detetor.net)

     2. Sets the model object’s plugin (detector.plugin) to the one used